 Warns Canada, "You never know what is going to happen with buttons and zippers."

-That means everything from your wedding gown to your groom's tuxedo and even your flower girl's tutu are at risk for an accident.
+That means everything from your wedding gown to your groom's tuxedo and even your flower girl's tutu is at risk for an accident.

 Canada suggests putting together an emergency sewing kit for all clothing-related catastrophes.
 And inside, she says, in addition to a needle, fabric glue, stain remover, safety pins, extra buttons, and the like, be sure to stick dental floss, not thread.
 "Dental floss is better than thread at repairing a wedding dress," she explains.
 "And, if you have had some major alterations on the dress, it is important to treat that dress like the delicate flower it now is.
 Do not tug.
 Do not think it is indestructible."